tukcps/jAADD/README.md

 It implements *Affine Arithmetic Decision Diagrams* (AADD) for Java and Kotlin.
 AADD are a combination of reduced, ordered BDD that model discrete conditions and Affine Forms that model computations on reals.
-Both interact via predicates.
+Both interact via conditions resp. the ITE function.

 The environment for development is:
-- Kotlin v1.3+
+- Kotlin v1.3+ with coroutines.
 - Gradle as build tool.
 - Junit 5 for unit testing.
 - Apache common math library for solving LP problems.